Signal Hill, St. John's: Trails

 The North Head Trail is located along the edge of St John's Harbour and the sea.
 The Lady's Lookout Trail descends steeply from Lady's Lookout, above Cabot Tower, the highest point of Signal Hill, to the Burma Road trail.
 There is also a short trail to the summit of Gibbet Hill.

 The Burma Road trail, built by American servicemen who manned coastal batteries on Signal Hill during the Second World War, runs from George's Pond, Signal Hill Road to Cuckold's Cove, close to Quidi Vidi.
 Along it there were barracks.

 There are eight looped trails in the Johnson GEO Park with informative outdoor displays.
 Stoneworks and panels explain the local geological formations, botanical species, and traditional uses of stone.
-Completed in 2007, the park surrounds the Geo Centre and includes Deadman's Pond acres the road.
+Completed in 2007, the park surrounds the Geo Centre and includes Deadman's Pond across the road.
 Both the Geo Park's and Signal National Historic Park's trails are linked to the Grand Concourse walkway system.